 Detailed Expert Review

 RememBear is a newer password manager, but there’s good reason to trust it.
 It’s made by the same team that makes the TunnelBear VPN, which keeps internet usage secure for millions of users around the world.
-I gave RememBear a try so I could see for myself if it’s actually a worthwhile addition to an already really crowded password manager marketplace.
+I gave the RememBear password manager a try so I could see for myself if it’s actually a worthwhile addition to an already really crowded marketplace.

 RememBear’s user interface is really fun.
 Animated bears offer simple step-by-step instructions to show users how to access essential features like importing passwords, creating a secure Master Password, making a Backup Kit, and syncing computers up with mobile devices.

-RememBear also has powerful security protections that help keep user information safe on its servers.
+RememBear also has excellent security protections that help keep user information safe on its servers.

 RememBear Security Features